-For Options 1 or 3, the new Annuitant will be the youngest Contract Owner unless the Contract Owner names a different Annuitant.
-Options 1 and 3 are not available if the Contract Owner is a non-living person.
+For Options 1 and 3, the new Annuitant will be the youngest Contract Owner unless the Contract Owner names a different Annuitant.
+Options 1 and 3 are not available if the Contract Owner is a non-living person (other than a grantor trust).

-Options 2 and 3 above are available only if we receive Due Proof of Death within 60 days of the date of death.
-We reserve the right to waive or extend the 60 day limit on a non-discriminatory basis.
+Options 2 and 3 above are available only if we receive Due Proof of Death within 180 days of the date of death.
+We are currently waiving the 180 day limitation, but may enforce it in the future.
+Please refer to your Contract for more details on the above options, including terms that apply to grantor trusts.